boyiwei/boyiwei.github.io/_pages/about.md

 [![Hits](https://hits.sh/boyiwei.com.svg?label=visitors)](https://hits.sh/boyiwei.com/)

 # News & Talks
+1. [10/2025] 🎉 Our Paper: *Dynamic Risk Assessments for Offensive Cybersecurity Agents* has been accepted to NeurIPS 2025!
+See you in San Diego 🇺🇸.
-1. [01/2025] 🎉 Our Paper: *On Evaluating the Durability of Safeguards for Language Models* has been accepted to ICLR 2025!
+2. [01/2025] 🎉 Our Paper: *On Evaluating the Durability of Safeguards for Language Models* has been accepted to ICLR 2025!
-2. [11/2024] 🎉 Our Paper: *An Adversarial Perspective on Machine Unlearning for AI Safety* has been selected as the **Best Paper** of [SoLaR @ NeurIPS 2024](https://solar-neurips.github.io/)!
+3. [11/2024] 🎉 Our Paper: *An Adversarial Perspective on Machine Unlearning for AI Safety* has been selected as the **Best Paper** of [SoLaR @ NeurIPS 2024](https://solar-neurips.github.io/)!
 See you in Vancouver 🇨🇦.
-3. [09/2024] 🎉 Our Paper: *Evaluating Copyright Takedown Methods for Language Models* has been accepted to NeurIPS 2024 Datasets and Benchmarks!
+4. [09/2024] 🎉 Our Paper: *Evaluating Copyright Takedown Methods for Language Models* has been accepted to NeurIPS 2024 Datasets and Benchmarks!
 See you in Vancouver 🇨🇦.
-4. [08/2024] 🎙️ Gave a talk about [assessing the brittleness of safety alignment](https://arxiv.org/abs/2402.05162) @ [Techbeat](https://www.techbeat.net/talk-info?id=895) (in Chinese).
+5. [08/2024] 🎙️ Gave a talk about [assessing the brittleness of safety alignment](https://arxiv.org/abs/2402.05162) @ [Techbeat](https://www.techbeat.net/talk-info?id=895) (in Chinese).
-5. [07/2024] 🎙️ Gave a talk about [assessing the brittleness of safety alignment](https://arxiv.org/abs/2402.05162) and [CoTaEval](https://arxiv.org/pdf/2406.18664) @ Google.
+6. [07/2024] 🎙️ Gave a talk about [assessing the brittleness of safety alignment](https://arxiv.org/abs/2402.05162) and [CoTaEval](https://arxiv.org/pdf/2406.18664) @ Google.
-6. [05/2024] 🎉 Our Paper: *Assessing the Brittleness of Safety Alignment via Pruning and Low-Rank Modifications* has been accepted to ICML 2024!
+7. [05/2024] 🎉 Our Paper: *Assessing the Brittleness of Safety Alignment via Pruning and Low-Rank Modifications* has been accepted to ICML 2024!
 See you in Vienna 🇦🇹.
-7. [03/2024] 🎉 Our Paper: *Assessing the Brittleness of Safety Alignment via Pruning and Low-Rank Modifications* has been selected as the **Best Paper** of [SeT LLM @ ICLR 2024](https://set-llm.github.io/)!
+8. [03/2024] 🎉 Our Paper: *Assessing the Brittleness of Safety Alignment via Pruning and Low-Rank Modifications* has been selected as the **Best Paper** of [SeT LLM @ ICLR 2024](https://set-llm.github.io/)!